raccrompton/BookBuilder/README.md

 # BookBuilder

-An automatic practical chess opening repertoire builder - now running entirely in your browser.
+An automatic practical chess opening repertoire builder - running entirely in your browser.

 ## Quick Start